 So, when you write a program it accesses the DBMS which in turn performs the needful on the data.
 Hence it acts as an intermediate layer.DBMS is a software system that provides the users of the database an access to maintain, create, control as well as define the data which that database holds.
 Click To Tweet

 DBMS could either be manual or computerized.
-However the age of manual management systems is an era gone by and now even the tiniest of databases need to be created, organized and manipulated using software systems.
+However the age of manual management systems is an era gone by.
+Now even the tiniest of databases need to be created, organized and manipulated using software systems.
 In any case, DBMS is important because they provide the rules and regulations necessary for the maintenance & optimum usage of the database.

-In other words, a database management system helps in accessing, updating or deleting the data stored in a database so as to maintain its utility & integrity at all times.
+In other words, a database management system helps in accessing, updating or deleting the data stored in a database.
+This is in order to maintain its utility & integrity at all times.

 DBMS – A Monumental Part Of Information Technology Industry!

 The significance of Database management systems could be seen in the fact that every serious business application needs it in one form or the other.
 Today you can find DBMS of different scales from the ones running on a single PC to those running on huge mainframes.
 So more or less you can say that Database management systems are a digitized version of the more traditional manual record-keeping systems.